Description

 PIN DESCRIPTION

-KK2.1 Multi-Rotor controller manages the flight of (mostly) multi-rotor Aircraft (Tri copters , Quadcopters, Hex copters etc).
-Its purpose is to stabilize the aircraft during flight and to do this, it takes signals from on-board gyroscopes (roll, pitch and yaw) and passes these signals to the Atmega324PA processor, which in-turn processes signals according the users selected firmware (e.g. Quadcopter) and passes the control signals to the installed Electronic Speed Controllers (ESCs) and the combination of these signals instructs the ESCs to make fine adjustments to the motors rotational speeds which in-turn stabilizes the craft.
+KK2.1 Multi-Rotor controller manages the flight of (mostly) multi-rotor Aircraft (Tri- copters, Quadcopters, Hex copters, etc).
+Its purpose is to stabilize the aircraft during flight and to do this, it takes signals from on-board gyroscopes (roll, pitch, and yaw) and passes these signals to the Atmega324PA processor, which in turn processes signals according to the user-selected firmware (e.g. Quadcopter) and passes the control signals to the installed Electronic Speed Controllers (ESCs) and the combination of these signals instructs the ESCs to make fine adjustments to the motors rotational speeds which in-turn stabilizes the craft.
 The KK2.1 Multi-Rotor control board also uses signals from your radio system via a receiver (Rx) and passes these signals together with stabilization signals to the Atmega324PA IC via the aileron; elevator; throttle and rudder user demand inputs.
-Once processed, this information is sent to the ESCs which in turn adjust the rotational speed of each motor to control flight orientation (up, down, backwards, forwards, left, right, yaw)
+Once processed, this information is sent to the ESCs which in turn adjust the rotational speed of each motor to control flight orientation (up, down, backward, forwards, left, right, yaw)

 INITIAL SETUP